Bunland/bys/README.md

 # BYS
-A simple Youtube Scraper meda with Bun.js
+A simple Youtube Scraper made with Bun.js